HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 The purpose of the works must be to improve the living conditions, security, energy efficiency, services or comfort of the occupants.

-This definition clearly leaves for wide interpretation and the only way to get a definitive answer on your potential eligibility is to make enquiries to your local Anah, the French housing agency.
+This definition clearly leaves for wide interpretation and the only way to get a definitive answer on your potential eligibility is to make enquiries to your local ANAH, the French housing agency.

-They are prepared to assist with the funding of a study in order to establish whether or not a property would be eligible.
+The agency may be prepared to assist with the funding of a study in order to establish whether or not a property would be eligible.

 The property need not necessarily be in a poor state of repair, provided that in one respect or another it does not meet current norms.
 This rule applies notably in relation to measures to improve energy efficiency.